Otley: Saxon and Medieval

-The majority of the early development of the town dates from Saxon times and was part of an extensive manor granted by King Athelstan to the see of York.
+The majority of the early development of the town dates from Saxon times and was part of an extensive manor granted by King Æthelstan to the see of York.
 The Archbishops of York had a residence and were lords of the manor.
 Their palace was located on the site occupied by the Manor House.
 Otley is close to Leeds and may have formed part of the kingdom of Elmet.
 Remains of the Archbishop's Palace were found during the construction of St Joseph's Primary School.

-As in other areas of the north, the Norman conquest largely laid waste this area.
+As in other areas of the north, the Norman Conquest largely laid waste this area.
 The Saxon church was replaced by a Norman one, but this contains much Saxon sculpture.
 Thus in the 11th and 12th century Otley would have been a loose congregation of buildings around the two focal points of the manor house by the bridge and the church.
 An important reason for the town's location was a water supply, the Calhead Beck (now covered over) which ran down from Otley Chevin over Whitley Croft, a little East of the church and then to the river near the bridge.

 The town grew in the first half of the 13th century when the archbishops laid out burgage (freehold) plots to attract merchants and tradespeople.
 The burgage plots were on Boroughgate, Walkergate and Kirkgate.
 This began to create the layout of today, based on a triangle of these plots forming the streets.
 Bondgate was for the workers: bondsmen and tenants.
 A leper hospital was founded on the road to Harewood beyond Cross Green.

 As well as farming and use of woodland, important local activities were quarrying stone, and the manufacture of potash from bracken, used to make a soap which therefore supported a community carrying out fulling, the cleansing and finishing of woollen cloth on Watergate.
 The Chevin provided stone for building (and millstones) as well as bracken, wood and common grazing, while the river provided reeds for thatching houses.